gchure/phd/src/chapter_03/section_04_DNA_mutants.md

 the phenotypic response to different allosteric effectors [@daber2011a].
 However, several experimental variables were unknown, precluding precise calculation of $\Delta F$ as presented in the previous section.
+In
-In Ref. [@daber2011a], the repressor variants and the fluorescence reporter were expressed from separate plasmids.
+@daber2011a, the repressor variants and the fluorescence reporter were expressed from separate plasmids.
 As the copy numbers of these plasmids fluctuate in the population, both the population average repressor copy number and the number of regulated promoters were unknown.
 Both of these quantities have been shown previously to significantly alter the measured gene expression and calculation of $\Delta F$ is dependent on knowledge of their values.
-While the approach presented in Ref.
+While the approach presented in
-[@daber2011a] considers the Lac repressor as an MWC molecule, the copy numbers of the repressor and the reporter gene were swept into an effective parameter
+@daber2011a considers the Lac repressor as an MWC molecule, the copy numbers of the repressor and the reporter gene were swept into an effective parameter
 ${R \over K_{DNA}}$, hindering our ability to distinguish between changes in repressor copy number or in DNA binding energy.
-To test our hypothesis of free energy differences resulting from various parameter perturbations, we used the dataset in Ref. [@daber2011a] as a guide and chose a subset of the mutations to quantitatively dissect.
+To test our hypothesis of free energy differences resulting from various parameter perturbations, we used the dataset in @daber2011a as a guide and chose a subset of the mutations to quantitatively dissect.
 To control copy number variation, the mutant repressors and the reporter gene were integrated into the *E. coli* chromosome where the copy numbers are